EEG-based Graph-guided Domain Adaptation for Robust Cross-Session Emotion Recognition: Experiments

 \subsection{Emotion-Specific Recognition}

-To further investigate per-class recognition, Fig.~\ref{fig:confusion_graph} provides a graphical mean confusion representation of 3 trials which reveals that the neutral state is recognized with the highest accuracy (87.83\%), followed by happiness (76.52\%).
-While, fear and sadness are more prone to misclassification, with frequent confusion observed between these two negative emotional states.
+To further investigate class-wise recognition performance, Fig.~\ref{fig:confusion_matrix} presents the averaged confusion matrix over three transfer tasks.
+The results show that the neutral emotional state is recognized with the highest accuracy (87.83\%), followed by happiness (76.52\%), whereas fear and sadness are more prone to misclassification.